 Some may benefit from the addition of

-.
-There is an increased risk of bleeding with this drug.
+blood thinners.
+There is an increased risk of bleeding with certain medications.

 Patients with severe angina or unstable, progressing angina may benefit from: Coronary artery bypass graft